 - Tallinn, with its thoroughly modern outlook, is also one of the best-preserved medieval cities in the world, with a spiky skyline, orange-topped castle towers, and pastel-colored houses.
 The wooded upper town has an uplifting, airy feel, with dreamy sea views and seagulls wheeling over the ramparts.

-- A long-time holiday retreat of the rich and famous, Germany’s Sylt Island offers miles of white-sand beaches, charming thatch-roofed villages, and mudflats that provide vital habitat for shorebirds (a UNCESCO World Natural Heritage Site).
+- A long-time holiday retreat of the rich and famous, Germany’s Sylt Island offers miles of white-sand beaches, charming thatch-roofed villages, and mudflats that provide vital habitat for shorebirds (a UNESCO World Natural Heritage Site).

 - Get a double dose of Finish culture as you tour both Helsinki, the current capital, and Turku, the historic capital.